atrsoftgmbh/atrshmlog/doc/download.markdown

 Inside these directorys are the files that you can check for with the files.txt .

-Thre is also a big example with the mksh shell code.
+There is also a big example with the mksh shell code.

 And of course the java, perl, python and SWIG layers.